BrukT/mpls-te/README.md

 Furthermore the links involving `R1-R3-R4-R5` are never used since they represent the longest path for every traffic among the three stub networks.

-Thus, for meeting the bandwidth requirement and avoiding the under-utilization of some network parts, we used _MPLS-TE_ which allow us to support constrained-based routing.
+Thus, for meeting the bandwidth requirement and avoiding the under-utilization of some network parts, we used _MPLS-TE_ which allows us to support constrained-based routing.

 First, we enabled _Cisco Express Forwarding_ (CEF) and _tag switching_ on every interface of every router involved, in our case all of them but `R2`: